gpulina/GPS-Distance-Duration/README.md

 ## License

-This notebook is provided under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code and notebook as needed.
+This guide is provided under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code and guide as needed.